 You can use really nice soft bristle paintbrushes to clean your lenses and camera, but you’ll want to keep a brush just for your sensor.
 Sometimes small pieces of dust won’t come off with the rocket air and you’ll need to use something like this sensor brush.
 Always use your rocket air to clean off the bristles before using it and never touch the tip of the brush since the oils from your hands will ruin it.

 A list of all the available APS-C lenses and Lens Adapters designed for the Sony E-Mount – Sony APS-C E-Mount Lens List

 I’ve listed a few of the best lens adapters here, but I recommend checking out the E-Mount lens list above.

-For Canon I was using the Metabones for a long time but it slowly began to diminish to the point where it would only work on manual lenses.
+For Canon, I was using the Metabones for a long time but it slowly began to diminish to the point where it would only work on manual lenses.
 I could have sent it in for repair but the shipping to Asia alone would have cost at least $50 dollars.

 Now I use the Fotodiox.
-For a fraction of the price the Fotodiox is just as good in my opinion.
+For a fraction of the price, the Fotodiox is just as good in my opinion.
 And considering Metabones only has a 1 year limited warranty that does not include shipping fees, you might be better off with the Fotodiox.

 I don’t use Nikon lenses but my friend does.
-He has the Fotodiox on his A7sII, I messed with it for awhile and it seemed very solid and well built, no play.
+He has the Fotodiox on his A7sII, I messed with it for a while and it seemed very solid and well-built, no play.
 He also has zero complaints.

 I love using my Leica mount lenses on my Sony cameras.
-Just keep in mind that they are full manual and your 35mm lens will have the field of view of 50mm with the A6000 APS-C sensor.
+Just keep in mind that they are fully manual and your 35mm lens will have the field of view of 50mm with the A6000 APS-C sensor.

 There are a few adapter options, I personally use the Voigtlander and love it.
 Novoflex makes some really high-end stuff, but it might be overkill for this.